glic3rinu/passlib/docs/lib/passlib.hash.rst

 .. seealso::

-    * the :ref:`password hash api <password-hash-api>` for details of the interface used by all password hashes in this module.
+    the :ref:`password-hash-api` details the
+    interface used by all password hashes in this module.

 .. _mcf-hashes: